-VoiceOver is an urban scale communication infrastructure – a hyperlocal social radio – that everyone in a community can listen in on and contribute to, lighting up their windows as they join the conversation.
+VoiceOver is an urban scale communication infrastructure – a hyperlocal social radio – that everyone in a community can listen in on and contribute to, creating visual network display as they join in the conversation.

-First deployed in March 2016 in Horden, East Durham, and later in Finsbury Park, London, UK, VoiceOver is a social radio project for communities, designed and deployed by Umbrellium in collaboration with local residents and organisations.
+First deployed in March 2016 in Horden, East Durham, followed by Finsbury Park, London, UK and Brighton, UK, VoiceOver is a social radio project for communities, designed and deployed by Umbrellium in collaboration with local residents and organisations.
 Each time VoiceOver’s participatory communication infrastructure is rolled out in a community it ends up quite different from the last time.
-Initially commissioned by Forma Arts and Media as part of East Durham Creates, the next planned deployment is VoiceOver Brighton planned as part of Brighton Digital Festival in mid-2018.
+VoiceOver is initially commissioned by Forma Arts and Media as part of East Durham Creates.

 VoiceOver isn’t like social media or a hi-tech communication platform.
 That’s deliberate.
 The networks of radio boxes and lights are visible and accessible, DIY instead of slick and corporate.
 The scale is local, the pace reflective.
 It could be your new network.
 It could change your community.